StumpWM

 Start an emacs instance, or switch to it if there's already one.

 (Switching to it as in going to the correct workspace and selecting its window, pulling it in the current frame first if necessary.
-I'm not sure what happens if there are multiple emacs windows (emacs frames), I almost always use only one.)

 google-chrome